 NOTE: This switch must be ON for the bedroom TV to operate.

-Bedroom TV 12-Volt

-Master Power Switch

-(Located on cabinet or wall near TV)

--Typical installation shown
+Bedroom TV 12-Volt Master Power Switch (Located on cabinet or wall near TV) -Typical installation shown guides for audio and video components.

 AUDIO-VIDEO SYSTEM BASIC OPERATION